 Took off from RAF Fiskerton at 15:17 hrs on an operation to bomb the railway yards in Bonn.
 Reports made by the Bomber Command differ than that of the German authorities - they state that considerable damage was caused, the German police state that the only damage was that done to the Victoria road bridge across the main line from Cologne to Koblenz however a great deal of damage was done generally with many buildings hit along with the University and 2 public shelters received direct hits.
 486 people on the ground were killed.

-Fl/Sgt.
-Leonard Bull (courtesy of Stephen Bull)
+Above Flt Sgt.
+Leonard Bull (Courtesy of Stephen Bull)

 The superb Fiskerton Memorial dedicated to the lost crews. (origin unknown)

-Grave markers for some of the crew (courtesy Stephen Farnell Find A Grave)
+Grave markers for some of the crew (Courtesy Stephen Farnell - FindAGrave)